 3.1.3 Potential basic substances

-Potential basic substances are used as ‘foodstuffs’ but are not yet approved, such as essential oils and ozone (https://ec.europa.eu/food/plant/pesticides/eu-pesticides-database/start/screen/active substances).
-Essential oils are obtained from different plant parts, such as flowers, buds, seeds, leaves bark, woods, roots, and fruits (Orzali et al., 2020).
-Essential oils contain a wide range of volatile molecules, which possess several biological activities including antibacterial, fungicide, and nematicide (Raveau et al., 2020).
-The chemical compounds vary with plants, growing condition, and extraction methods, because even minor chemical compounds present in the essential oil can have a strong antimicrobial efficiency (Gonçalves et al., 2021).
+Potential basic substances are those which are used as ‘foodstuffs’, but are not yet approved, such as essential oils and ozone (https://ec.europa.eu/food/plant/pesticides/eu-pesticides-database/start/screen/active substances).
+Essential oils are obtained from various plant parts, such as flowers, buds, seeds, leaves, bark, wood, roots and fruits (Orzali et al., 2020).
+Essential oils contain a wide range of volatile molecules, which possess several biological activities including antibacterial, fungicidal, and nematicidal (Raveau et al., 2020).
+The chemical compounds produced vary with the plants from which they are obtained, growing conditions and extraction methods, because even minor chemical compounds present in the essential oil can have a strong antimicrobial efficiency (Gonçalves et al., 2021).
 Various studies have reported antifungal activities in vitro and in vivo against seedborne pathogens (Table 2).
-These products have shown biodegradable properties, and do not have residual effect on fresh produce (Xylia et al., 2019).
-Essential oils can be used as a natural seed treatment to control fungal pathogens causing superficial infections, but for pathogens localized within the seeds, products able to penetrate the seeds are needed (Gullino et al., 2014).
+These products have biodegradable properties, and do not have residual effects on fresh produce (Xylia et al., 2019).
+Essential oils can be used as a natural seed treatment to control fungal pathogens which cause superficial infections, but for pathogens localized within the seeds, products able to penetrate the seeds are needed (Gullino et al., 2014).
 Ozone applications for agriculture and food processing have increased in recent years, as ozone has been declared a GRAS (Generally Recognized As Safe) substance that is approved in some countries for its use in organic foods (McHugh, 2015).
 Ozone was applied for microbial decontamination and improving seed quality.
-Several factors affect the effectiveness of ozone, such as concentration, duration of treatment, and texture of seed coat (Sivaranjani et al., 2021; Waskow et al., 2021).
-Some studies have indicated that a 15 min of ozone treatment at 700 ppm increased seed germination of barley seeds by 12.3% (Dong et al., 2022).
+Several factors affect the effectiveness of ozone, such as concentration, duration of treatment, and texture of the seed coat (Sivaranjani et al., 2021; Waskow et al., 2021).
+Some studies have indicated that a 15 min ozone treatment at 700 ppm increased seed germination of barley seeds by 12.3% (Dong et al., 2022).
 The ozone gas was used to control various microorganisms (Table 3).
 This treatment can decontaminate seeds of wheat, pea, and barley from several fungi such as Alternaria spp., Aspergillus spp., Fusarium spp., and Penicillium spp.
 (Ciccarese et al., 2007).
-Pepper seeds infected with low concentration of pepper mild mottle virus (PMoV) were treated with 20 ppm ozone for 14 h, leading to inactivation of the seedborne virus, without affecting germination.
+Pepper seeds infected with a low concentration of pepper mild mottle virus (PMoV) were treated with 20 ppm ozone for 14 h, leading to inactivation of the seedborne virus, without affecting germination.
 At high virus concentrations, however, this treatment was insufficient to prevent infection (Stommel et al., 2021).

 Table 2 Examples of in vivo activities of essential oils against seedborne pathogens and their impact on seed germination and seedling emergence